COWEN:

 PAGLIA:

-on this recently to my friends.
-I said, “You remember that
+been commenting on this recently to my friends.
+I said,

 Thanks

-early ’70s, there was a great sweeping away of many, many
+in the early ’70s, there was a great sweeping away

-major male figures in the history of literature including Ernest
+of many, many major male figures in the history of literature

-Hemingway, D. H. Lawrence, who had a huge influence on me.
+including Ernest Hemingway, D. H. Lawrence, who had a huge

-are a resident of Mississippi, Faulkner still lives and is vivid.
+you are a resident of Mississippi, Faulkner still lives

-I think, outside of that, it’s been years since I’ve
+and is vivid.
+I think, outside of that, it’s been

 COWEN: